lettercrap/lettercrap/README.md

    </script>
    ```

-3. Initialize all elements on the page by calling the `init` method of `Lettercrap`:
+3. Initialize all elements on the page by calling the `init` function of `Lettercrap`:

    ```html
    <script type="module">